neverkrol/sandbox/README.md

-create an ubuntu box using vagrant (./go_dc.sh) and login in it, juste enter vagrant password ./deploy.sh --create-debian x will create x debian boxes and start them ./deploy.sh --ansible will create the ansible config for these debian boxes cd ansible_dir
+create an ubuntu box using vagrant (./go_dc.sh) and login in it, just enter vagrant password ./deploy.sh --create-debian x will create x debian boxes and start them ./deploy.sh --ansible will create the ansible config for these debian boxes cd ansible_dir